 Signing up for Cricket Wireless involved going to a physical store for me — two stores actually!
 That’s because I was porting in my number from another carrier, Ting, and it didn’t go smoothly.

 I’m not sure if the fault was with Cricket Wireless or Ting, but for a day, I was stuck in limbo with a non-functioning phone.
-Ting was saying my number was now officially a Cricket number and the Cricket associate who was trying to help me was saying my number wasn’t in his system.
+Ting said my number was officially a Cricket number while the Cricket associate who was trying to help me said my number wasn’t in his system.

 I walked away frustrated.
 But the very next day, I went to a different Cricket store in my town and spoke with a different associate who was able to help me secure my number.